JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems

 \paragraph{Bias and reliability of LLM judges.} A second wave of work has documented systematic failure modes. \citet{wang2023fair} show that LLM judges exhibit position bias and verbosity bias on pairwise comparison tasks, with GPT-4 favoring whichever response appears first in the prompt. \citet{shi2024judging} extend this analysis to 12 judge models across more than 100,000 evaluation instances on MT-Bench and DevBench, and confirm that position bias is not a sampling artifact but a stable, model-specific property modulated by the quality gap between candidates. \citet{thakur2024judging} evaluate 13 judges on a clean alignment task and document sensitivity to prompt complexity, length, and other surface features alongside a general tendency toward leniency.
 These papers establish that judges are biased; what they do not provide is a reportable single-number metric for any given new judge model.

-\paragraph{Prompt sensitivity of LLMs.} A third line of work measures prompt sensitivity in LLMs more broadly. \citet{sclar2024quantifying} show that simple changes in formatting (delimiters, separators, whitespace) cause performance swings of 76 accuracy points on some benchmarks. \citet{mizrahi2024state} argue for multi-prompt evaluation as a methodological default, on the grounds that any single-prompt result is a sample from a wide distribution. \citet{zhuo2024prosa} introduce ProSA, which assesses prompt sensitivity in task performance across multiple LLM families. \citet{razavi2025benchmarking} introduce PromptSET, a dataset for predicting prompt sensitivity on TriviaQA and HotpotQA, and find that current methods struggle to anticipate which prompts will trip a model up.
+\paragraph{Prompt sensitivity of LLMs.} A third line of work measures prompt sensitivity in LLMs more broadly. \citet{elazar2021measuring} introduce a paraphrase-based consistency framework for pretrained language models, measuring whether equivalently phrased queries elicit the same factual completion; the agreement-rate-under-paraphrase quantity we adopt is mathematically of this same family. \citet{sclar2024quantifying} show that simple changes in formatting (delimiters, separators, whitespace) cause performance swings of 76 accuracy points on some benchmarks. \citet{mizrahi2024state} argue for multi-prompt evaluation as a methodological default, on the grounds that any single-prompt result is a sample from a wide distribution. \citet{zhuo2024prosa} introduce ProSA, which assesses prompt sensitivity in task performance across multiple LLM families. \citet{razavi2025benchmarking} introduce PromptSET, a dataset for predicting prompt sensitivity on TriviaQA and HotpotQA, and find that current methods struggle to anticipate which prompts will trip a model up.
 All of this work measures the sensitivity of LLMs as \emph{task-solvers}: how does varying the prompt change the answer that the LLM tries to produce?
 Our work measures the sensitivity of LLMs as \emph{judges}: how does varying the prompt change the label the LLM assigns to someone else's answer?
 The two are related but not identical, and the judge case has measurable implications for benchmarking practice that the task-solver case does not.